DataONEorg/k8s-cluster/postgres/postgres.md

 Once the cluster is up and running, it can be quickly deleted with:

 ```
-❯ k8 delete Cluster keystore-pg
+❯ k8 delete Cluster keystore-pg -n keycloak
 cluster.postgresql.cnpg.io "keystore-pg" deleted
 ```

-Shortly thereafter, CNPG takes down all of the runnign pods and services.
+Shortly thereafter, CNPG takes down all of the running pods and services.